 Dalton CFP Pros and Cons

 • Lecture Archives: Every lecture you attend is automatically saved for future review.
-This includes content from all 3 sections of the course.
+This includes content from all three sections of the course.
 This makes reviewing areas you need extra help with easier than ever— simply re-watch the lectures that you need as many times as you want.

-• Variable Pricing: Pricing for Dalton’s courses vary based on who the education providers are.
+• Variable Pricing: Pricing for Dalton’s courses varies based on who the education providers are.
 As a result, there are no uniform prices for these CFP courses.
 Certain providers charge extremely high prices while others are more reasonable; that disparity makes finding a course much harder.

 Course Details

-APNA CFP Pros and Cons
+Pros and Cons

 How to Choose the Best CFP Prep Course

 Now that you have options for CFP review courses, it’s time to wade through the list and determine which CFP exam review is best for you.
-With five solid courses on this list and tons of others on Google and Reddit threads, this may seem like an overwhelming task.
+With four solid courses on this list and tons of others on Google and Reddit threads, this may seem like an overwhelming task.

 But it doesn’t have to be.

-CFP Exam Prep courses Must Haves
+CFP Exam Prep Course Must Haves

 The first thing to do when figuring out how to choose the best CFP prep course for you is to make a list of your “must haves” for CFP exam prep.
 After all, the best CFP prep courses are the ones that meet your needs!